KEMONOYA/zettelkasten/ZETTELKASTEN/Element buffer object.md

 ```
 We can see two vertices here are repeated (top-left, bottom-right) and will take up extra space in the *VBO*.

-Instead what we can do is define a vertices array with no duplicates:
+Instead what we can do is define a vertices array with no duplicates (still stored in a *VBO* as  you normally would):
 ```c++
 float vertices[] = {
      0.5f,  0.5f, 0.0f,  // top right